 Mechanical Malfunctions on Escalators and Moving Walk-ways Resulting In Catastrophic Injuries

 When an escalator malfunctions, it can easily cause serious injury accidents.
-Injuries have been caused when an escalator suddenly speeds up, stops or reverses direction.
+Injuries can occur when an escalator suddenly speeds up, stops or reverses direction.

-- 15 people were injured when an escalator came to an abrupt halt at a Washington Redskin game in September 2012
+- Fifteen people were injured when an escalator came to an abrupt halt at a Washington Redskin game in September 2012

-- 6 people were injured at a train station in New Jersey when the escalator changed direction in January 2013
+- Six people were injured at a train station in New Jersey when the escalator changed direction in January 2013

-- 4 people were injured at a Bellevue, WA Macy store when the escalator malfunctioned and pieces began falling off in December 2012
+- Four people were injured at a Bellevue, WA Macy store when the escalator malfunctioned and pieces began falling off in December 2012

-If you are injured while riding an escalator or moving walkway in Illinois, you may be able to receive financial compensation for your injuries.
-Depending on the circumstance, the property owner and even the manufacturer or installer of the escalator may be liable for your injuries.
-Rosenfeld Injury Lawyers have experienced Chicago premises liability attorneys that can help determine the entities that are legally responsible for your injury.
+If you were injured while riding an escalator or moving walkway in Illinois, you might be able to receive financial compensation for your injuries.
+Depending on the circumstance, the property owner and even the manufacturer or installer of the escalator may be liable for your damages.
+Rosenfeld Injury Lawyers LLC have experienced Chicago premises liability attorneys that can help determine the entities that are legally responsible for your injury.
 Call today for a free consultation to discuss your escalator injury case.